 Amorphophallus titanum is the full name of this wonder of nature, and a worthy name it is!
-As most biological names, it comes from Greek, from amorphos (=without form), phallos (=penis) and titan (=giant).
-You could say its name loosely translates as “shapeless titan penis” – gotta love botanists for their creativity.
+As with most biological names, it comes from Greek, from amorphos (=without form), phallos (=penis), and titan (=giant).
+So th name loosely translates as “shapeless titan penis” — gotta love botanists for their creativity.

 But there are far more interesting things about this plant than just the name.
 For starters, just look at what it looks like.

 Amorphophallus titanum is a giant flower, and much like the largest one around, Rafflesia arnoldii, emits a scent similar to rotten meat, in order to attract pollinators from as far as possible.
 For this reason, it is sometimes even called the corpse flower, though it is not the only flower to be called the corpse flower.